 Many assisted living facilities offer private appointments for potential residents, and there are some that offer public events and lectures.
 Attending these events can give an individual a feel of what the facility has to offer.

-Assisted living facilities generally offer 24-hour supervision, recreational activities, social services, three meals per day, medication management, and more.
+Scottsdale Assisted Living Directory facilities generally offer 24-hour supervision, recreational activities, social services, three meals per day, medication management, and more.
 There are even assisted living homes that offer arrangements for medical transportation, housekeeping, and exercise and wellness programs.
 When you visit the facility, ask for a brochure or information about the amenities the facility offers its residents.

 During your visit, ask about what social gatherings and events the facility offers throughout the year.
 You can also stop by the kitchen and look at the menu.
 While assisted living facilities serve meals and snacks, some residents want a facility that permits mini refrigerators and other appliances, which include small microwaves.